jozefizso/DebugDiag/README.md

 ## The Debugging Service

-The debugger service (DbgSvc.exe) performs the following tasks:
+The Debugging Service The debugger service (DbgSvc.exe) performs the following tasks:

 * Attach/Detach the host to processes
 * Collect performance monitor data
 * Implement HTTP ping to detect hangs
-* Inject leak monitor in running processes
+* Inject leak monitor into running processes
 * Collect debugging session state information
 * Shows the state of each rule defined